What are dislocations in children?

 Your child may also need:

-- MRI.
-This test uses a combination of large magnets, radiofrequencies, and a computer to
+MRI.
+This test uses a combination of large magnets, radio waves, and a computer to make

-make detailed images of organs and structures within the body.
-An MRI is usually done
+detailed images of organs and structures within the body.
+An MRI is usually done only

 How is a dislocation treated in a child?